clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 };
 ```

-One issue with this approach is if the consumer of our `Modal` component passes only `props.isOpen` and not `props.setIsOpen`, or vice versa, which could will result in state getting out of sync.
+One issue with this approach is if the consumer of our `Modal` component passes only `props.isOpen` and not `props.setIsOpen`, or vice versa.
+This could result in the `isOpen` state getting out of sync.
 To prevent this we could either:

 1. Throw an `Error` when one is defined and the other is not.
 We can do this only when the component is in a development environment (e.g. when `process.env.NODE_ENV === "development"`) .
 2. Update our `ModalProps` typings so that the `isOpen` and `setIsOpen` props have to both be set or not set at all.

-I personally decided to go with option two.
+I chose to go with option two.
 Updating the props means they could be written as follows:

 ```ts
 type ModalDialogIsOpenProps =